Shay-am/User-Blog/README.md

 ##

-This app pulls random users from the api.
+This app pulls random users from the api ('https://jsonplaceholder.typicode.com').
 It shows their posts and comments.
 You can also update the title and description